 Eating disorder treatment is extremely difficult.
 A person in an eating disorder treatment facility is being treated for a very serious illness.
 They are likely not happy to be there, and are often grumpy, irritable, and frustrated with what is being asked of them in treatment.

-It’s important to keep your expectations realistic.
-The most perfect care package in eating disorder recovery can’t counteract the stress of undergoing treatment.
-Try not to take it personally if the person you love isn’t able to thank you in a way that makes you feel good.
-Instead, remind yourself that the gift you send requires no thanks, because you’re doing it for your person (not yourself).
+Itโs important to keep your expectations realistic.
+The most perfect care package in eating disorder recovery canโt counteract the stress of undergoing treatment.
+Try not to take it personally if the person you love isnโt able to thank you in a way that makes you feel good.
+Instead, remind yourself that the gift you send is part of an ongoing relationship, and it means a lot that you thought to do it, so thank you!

 Understanding eating disorders